AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 Vertical Orifice Equation
 =========================

-1) Find the vena contract (VC) coefficient ratio for an orifice in the expert_inputs and print the result in a sentence.
+**1) Find the vena contracta** (VC) coefficient ratio for an orifice in the expert_inputs and print the result in a sentence.
 Please display 2 significant figures.

 .. code:: python